 Tendencies of self doubt, skepticism, lack of faith in God are innate in the mind.
 It is self doubt that separates us from our Atman.
 They should be discarded.

 In Yoga, the first step is to control the mind’s flow and curb it with discipline, self control and obedience.
 Once the mind is restrained, its restlessness is contained.
 When we do bhakti or have devotion, the ego begins to fade away slowly and one loses the passion, attachment and longing for worldly desires and ultimately the human discards the ego entirely for the sake of bathing in God’s bliss.
-His identity mingles with that of the all pervading power like the iron when melted in very hot fire, melts wholly after becoming red hot and is moulded in the shape which is desired.
+His identity mingles with that of the all pervading power like the iron which when melted in very hot fire, melts wholly after becoming red hot and is moulded in the shape which is desired.

 Meditation makes the force of the prana feeble in its seamless and unrestricted movements.
 It quietens its senseless roar and curbs its dangerous speed.
 If one meditates for a very long time, the death of the subtle, hidden desires on its own is absolutely certain.
-And the countless desires which are unborn yet; however very, very faint they may be; are destroyed by the guru as dreams during the time we sleep by his thought power or sankalp in the last phase.
+And the countless desires which are unborn yet; however very, very faint they may be, are destroyed by the guru as dreams during the time we sleep by his thought power or sankalpa in the last phase.

 When all the desires are completely dissolved and finished, Self Realization or Atma sakshatkar takes place naturally just like the day breaks and simultaneously night recedes.
 This journey is also of the ascension of the energy chakras beginning from throat chakra to third eye and eventually to crown chakra.
-In other words we begin from vishuddha chakra to agya and finally to brahmarandra.
+In other words, we begin from vishuddha chakra to agya and eventually to brahmarandra.
 Vishuddha chakra is the center of mind or manas and is the first phase.
 Agya Chakra is the center of breath or prana, the second phase and finally the Brahmarandra – the center of Atma, our final desired destination.

 A human being has three levels or degrees of ego or ahankar– gross, subtle and very subtle.
 If we translate it in Hindi it is sthool, sukshma and kaaran respectively.
 The individual must get rid of the ego completely till its last shred to free itself of maya or prakriti.